What Is a Car Insurance Deductible

 Your Driving Record and Risk Profile

-Drivers with clean records who haven't filed claims in several years can benefit more from higher deductibles.
+Drivers with clean records who haven't filed claims in several years benefit most from higher deductibles.
 If you've had multiple at-fault accidents or traffic violations, a lower deductible provides better protection since you're statistically more likely to file claims.
-Consider your commute distance, local traffic conditions, and whether you drive in areas prone to comprehensive claims like hail damage or vehicle theft.
+Consider your commute distance, local traffic conditions, and whether you drive in areas prone to comprehensive claims like hail or vehicle theft.
+Learn more about comparing car insurance quotes to find the best rate for your risk profile.

 Your Vehicle's Value and Age